spartarocks123/BRFSS_multimorbidity_project/README.md

 **Note:** No raw BRFSS data is included.
 The dataset used is simulated for reproducibility.
 Fully reproducible using the scripts in scripts/.
 Figures and tables will be saved in figures/ and tables/.
 This dataset is simulated for replication purposes.
 Variable names match BRFSS, but values are generated synthetically

-**AI Assistance:** Code development and debugging for this project were assisted using AI tools (ChatGPT and Cursor).
-All decisions regarding analysis, data processing, and interpretation were made by the author.

 ***Next Steps:***
 - Review variable selection decisions
 - Evaluate model assumptions and robustness